+Rear lots

+PO5 ; No example provided.

-Rear lots:
+Rea r lots:

-- contribute to the mix of lot sizes; a. - b. are limited to 1 behind any full frontage lot (i.e. A lot with a street frontage that is not an access handle); - Provide sufficient area for vehicles to manoeuvre on-site allowing entry and exit to the rear lot in forward gear.
+a. contribute to the mix of lot sizes;

+b. are limited to 1 behind any full frontage lot (i.e. A lot with a street frontage that is not an access handle);

+C. Provide sufficient area for vehicles to manoeuvre on-site allowing entry and exit to the rear lot in forward gear.

+PO6 3 No example provided.

-Access handles for rear lots are:
+Acce ess handles for rear lots are:

-- a minimum of 5m wide to allow for safe vehicle access and service corridors from the rear lot to the street: - b. are located on 1 side of the full frontage lot; - limited to no more than 2 directly adjoining each C. other.
+a. a minimum of 5m wide to allow for safe vehicle access and service corridors from the rear lot to the street;

+b. are located on 1 side of the full frontage lot;

+C. limited to no more than 2 directly adjoining each other.

-Street design and layout
+Stre et design and layout

-PO7 No example provided.
+P07 No example provided.
 Development maintains, contributes to or provides for a street layout that facilitates regular and consistent shaped lots through the use of rectilinear grid patterns, or modified grid patterns where constrained by topographical and other physical barriers.
 Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.
 PO8 No example provided.
 Development maintains, contributes to or provides for a street layout that is designed to connect to surrounding neighbourhoods, providing an interconnected street, pedestrian and cyclist network that connects nearby centres, neighbourhood hubs, community facilities, public transport nodes and open space to residential areas.
 The layout ensures that new development is provided with multiple points of access.
 The timing of transport works ensures that multiple points of access are provided during early stages of a development.
-Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.
 PO9 No example provided.
-Development maintains, contributes to or provides for a street layout that provides an efficient and legible movement network with high levels of connectivity within and external to the site by: facilitating increased active transport with a focus a. on safety and amenity for pedestrians and cyclists; b. providing street blocks with a maximum walkable perimeter of 600m; C. providing a variety of street block sizes to facilitate a range of intensity and scale in built form; d. reducing street block sizes as they approach an activity focus (e.g centre, neighbourhood hub, train stations, community activity, public open space); facilitating possible future connections to adjoining e. sites for roads, green linkages and other essential infrastructure.
-Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.
-PO10 No example provided.
+Development maintains, contributes to or provides for a street layout that provides an efficient and legible movement network with high levels of connectivity within and external to the site by: facilitating increased active transport with a focus on safety and amenity for pedestrians and cyclists; providing street blocks with a maximum walkable perimeter of 600m; perimeter of 600m;c. providing a variety of street block sizes to facilitate perimeter of 600m; c. providing a variety of street block sizes to facilitate a range of intensity and scale in built form; d. reducing street block sizes as they approach an activity focus (e.g centre, neighbourhood hub, train stations, community activity, public open space); e. facilitating possible future connections to adjoining sites for roads, green linkages and other essential infrastructure. perimeter of 600m; c. providing a variety of street block sizes to facilitate a range of intensity and scale in built form; d. reducing street block sizes as they approach an activity focus (e.g centre, neighbourhood hub, train stations, community activity, public open space); e. facilitating possible future connections to adjoining sites for roads, green linkages and other essential